 Project movie.

-Um there is going to be that final cycle in the revelation cycle, and then and then Jesus is coming back on a white horse with what sounds like tattoos on his legs that say King of Kings and Lord of Lords.
+And then Jesus is coming back on a white horse with what sounds like tattoos on his legs that say, King of kings and Lord of Lords.

-And what's interesting about how it all ends is the the wedding feast, the celebration feast actually happens before the final battle because it's so in hand, it's it's already won.
+And what's interesting about how it all ends is the wedding feast, the celebration feast actually happens before the final battle because it's so in hand.

-They they have the party first, and then it's over like lightning.
+They have the party first, and then it's over like lightning.

-Gosh, that's uh that's an echo of Psalm 23 that would have set a table before me in the presence of my enemies.
+Thou hast set a table before me in the presence of mine enemies.

-Is that do you think that's a that's a sort of prediction to the of this of the of the pre-battle feast?
+Do you think that's a sort of prediction of the pre-battle feast?

-Well, we don't know how how much the you know, John the Relevator, we don't know how flu fluent he was uh with Psalm, but but I think you know he pulls enough from Daniel and pulls enough.
+Well, we don't know how much John the Relevator, we don't know how fluent he was with Psalm, but I think he pulls enough from Daniel.

 What was that?

-He he quotes um they estimate over a thousand old testament scriptures work their way into the revelation.
+He quotes, they estimate over a thousand Old Testament scriptures work their way into the Revelation.

-So I all I'm saying is we don't know if that if he read Psalm and was like, yeah, let's put let's put the the feast before the fight, or if that was part of his revelation in the moment where that's actually what he saw.
+So all I'm saying is we don't know if that if he read Psalm and was like, yeah, let's put let's put the feast before the fight or if that was part of his revelation in the moment where that's actually what he saw.

-I mean, it must must have been a pretty crazy trip.
+I mean, it must have been a pretty crazy trip.

-I don't know what he was on when he went right.
+I don't know what he was on when he went to.

 Yeah, for real.